 - Participants become part of a global network.
 We aim to link reflective water professionals around the world.
 Attendees can use our private online forum to help each other implement what they’ve learned about water diplomacy.

 - Our focus is on managing the science, policy, and politics of water networks through negotiations.
 Addressing water conflicts means managing complex networks.
 Focusing on just infrastructure investment, or just science or just public perceptions won’t work.
 Water networks are open-ended, and constantly changing.
 If water disputes are not properly framed, and don’t take account of the natural, societal, and political dynamics involved, it will be impossible to generate solutions that are implementable and enforceable.
 To that end, the Workshop emphasizes negotiation as a critical diplomatic skill.

 - We are building on an extensive research record and real world experience.
 We teach a purposefully organized problem-solving approach backed by decades of theory-building and research in water science and negotiation.
 Professor Lawrence Susskind is one of the co-founders of the Program on Negotiation at Harvard Law School, arguably the foremost center for the study of negotiation theory and practice in the world.
 Professor Shafik Islam is the director of Tufts University’s new interdisciplinary doctoral program on Water Diplomacy, the only one of its kind.
-He also founded Aquapedia, which is a free online encyclopedia of timely and accurate information about water.
-It is carefully vetted, searchable, and built on a robust framework of water networks.
+He also founded Aquapedia, which is a free online database of information about water.
 No other professional training program in water diplomacy builds on this level of research in both negotiation and water science.